Blog Customer Feedback13 Best Customer Insight Tools for Collecting Feedback

 What are customer insight tools?

-Customer insight tools are software platforms that let businesses collect, analyze, and interpret customer data to understand behaviors, preferences, and needs.
+Customer insight tools let businesses collect, analyze, and interpret customer data to understand behaviors, preferences, and needs.

 There are various types of customer insight platforms.
 Most of them allow you to collect customer data from various platforms, such as your website, social media platforms, customer support interactions, CRM systems, customer surveys, and others.